 First-year teacher must-haves are the #1 things new teachers ask about.
 That’s kind of a loaded answer because it always brings up questions…like what grade are you teaching?
 What does your school give you?
 What will your students bring?
 Often times we don’t know all those answers, especially if we’re brand new or new to a school or grade level.

 This post contains affiliate links.
 I will receive a small amount of money at no additional cost to you.
 I appreciate you clicking these links because they help to keep this website running.

-I would highly suggest keeping it simple in your first years and add to your classroom each year.
+I would highly suggest keeping it simple in your first years and adding to your classroom each year.
 Many of the bookshelves, rugs, drawer systems, and even decorations are expensive…so build it over time.
 What my classroom looks like now is significantly different than what my classroom looked like in my first years.
 Each year my classroom gets better because I add to it.

 You also need to keep in mind that your school/district may not allow for pillows, rugs, flexible seating due to fire restrictions, so you may want to wait on those purchases anyway.